Study in Germany: Eligibility Criteria for Undergraduate Courses

 - M course: for Medicine or Biology (or related subjects).

 The courses offered are full-time courses and extend to two semesters.
-At the end of the course, the students are required to clear the Feststellungsprüfung which deems you eligible for the admission in the desired course.
+At the end of the course, the students are required to clear the Feststellungsprüfung which deems you eligible for admission in the desired course.

 It is important, however, to note that clearing the test does not guarantee admission.
 Hence, for students in India, it is advisable to devote one year in the subject of choice from a recognized university and prepare for the other important aspect of admission to German Universities – Proficiency in the German Language.

 Germany is a country that speaks German!
-Simply put, it’s a different language and while the course of choice might be an English-taught course and fall under the category of the International Programs, a basic understanding of the language is both expected and desirous if you plan to study in Germany, especially at an undergraduate level.
+Simply put, it’s a different language and while the course of choice might be an English-taught course and fall under the category of the International Programs, a basic understanding of the language is both expected and desirable if you plan to study in Germany, especially at an undergraduate level.

 There are standardized tests (TestDAF) as well as university-level (DSH) exams available for you and you can take either of the two once you understand which suits you better.